flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ---

+    If you're having issues with ^^SimBridge^^, please follow our dedicated [SimBridge Troubleshooting Guide](../../simbridge/troubleshooting.md).

+    ---

     Do this before reporting bugs.

-!!! tip "Issues with SimBridge"
-    If you're having issues with SimBridge, please follow our dedicated [SimBridge Troubleshooting Guide](../../simbridge/troubleshooting.md).
+---

 <!--